second-state/WasmEdge-evmc/README.md

 # Second State WebAssembly VM for EVMC Extension

-The [Second State VM (SSVM)](https://github.com/second-state/ssvm) is a high performance WebAssembly runtime optimized for server side applications.
+The [Second State VM (SSVM)](https://github.com/second-state/ssvm) is a high-performance WebAssembly runtime optimized for server-side applications.
 This project provides support for Ewasm runtime which is compatible with [EVMC](https://github.com/ethereum/evmc).
-Please notice that SSVM-EVMC is not a standalone tool but a shared library which can initialize and execute by EVMC interface.
+Please notice that SSVM-EVMC is not a standalone tool but a shared library that can initialize and execute by the EVMC interface.

 ## NOTICE